shsagir/play-area-sync/docs/billing.md

 ### Bounced payments

 Sometimes payments bounce, that just happens.
 Please mind that banks collect fees for those non-sufficient funds.
 We might pass those fees to you — our client.
 In any case, we will inform by e-mail when a payment didn't succeeded.
 Please contact us when you are aware that you have open invoices with us and questions about it.
 There are various reasons why payments bounce:

 * Not sufficient funds - we might try to debit again after a few days.
 * Expired credit card — please update your [payment method](/billing-contact/#toc-changing-the-payment-method).
 * Something else - please update your payment method or contact us

-#### Service cancellation for open invoices
+#### Service cancellation after bounced payments

-At some point we have to cancel your Account to avoid further costs.
-Usually that happens when a client has multiple open invoices and was contacted by us multiple times without reply.
+At some point we have to delete your Apps to avoid further costs.
+Usually that happens when a client has multiple open invoices and didn't replied.
 But that can also happen sooner, for example, when the card or the project looks suspicious or neglected.

+Every month we have to deleted because of bounced payments.
+This is a part of this job that is not fun.
+[Read a drama story](https://blog.fortrabbit.com/bounced-payment).

 ### Paying open invoices